AuReMe/metage2metabo/docs/output.rst

 m2m_command.log
 ---------------

-A log file named after the command used with m2m.
-For example, if you launch m2m metacom, the file will be named m2m_metacom.log.
+A log file named after the command used.
+For example, if you launch ``m2m metacom``, the file will be named ``m2m_metacom.log``.

-This file contains all the logs return by m2m, it summarizes the information of a run.
+This file contains all the logs return by m2m.

 pgdb folder
 -----------

 If you use the reconstruction (with ``m2m recon`` or ``m2m workflow``), the draft metabolic network inferred by Pathway Tools for each of your species will be stored in this ``pgdb`` folder.

-For each genome, if no error occurs, there will be a folder named the genome containing the Pathway-Genome Database (PGDB).
+For each genome, if no errors occur, there will be a folder named after the genome folder name containing the Pathway-Genome Database (PGDB).
 The PGDB is stored using attribute-values flat files (the .dat extension file).

 sbml
 ----

-After Pathway Tools metabolic network reconstruction, m2m will create SBML from the attribute-values files (as SBML are the input of the following steps).
+After Pathway Tools metabolic network reconstruction, m2m will create SBML files from the PGDB attribute-values files.
 All the sbml are stored in this ``sbml`` folder.

 There is one sbml for each genome given as input to m2m.
+These metabolic network in SBML are the input of the non-reconstruction step of m2m.

 padmet
 ------

 If you use the ``-p`` argument with the reconstruction, m2m will also create padmet file, a format used to store metabolic network information and metadata.

+One padmet file is created for each genome in the PGDB folder.

 recon_stats.tsv
 ---------------

-After the reconstruction, m2m will also computes statistics about the draft metabolic networks, especially the number of genes, reactions, compounds and pathways in the metabolic network.
-All of these informations are stored in this file.
+After the reconstruction, m2m will summary the information of the draft metabolic networks in this file.

+It will contain the number of genes, reactions, compounds and pathways in each metabolic networks.

 indiv_scopes
 ------------

-The indiv_scopes is created after the individual scopes computation (with ``m2m worfklow``, ``m2m metacom`` or ``m2m iscope``).
-This computation use a folder containing multiples metabolic network in SBMLs and a seed file (also in SBML).
+The indiv_scopes folder is created after the individual scopes step (in ``m2m worfklow``, ``m2m metacom`` or ``m2m iscope``).
+This step uses a folder containing multiples metabolic network in SBMLs and a seed file (also in SBML).

-The results are stored in a json file ``indiv_scopes.json``.
-The key in this file are each metabolic network and the value are the compounds that can be produced individually by each species.
+The results are stored in a json file named ``indiv_scopes.json``.
+The keys in this file are each metabolic network and the values are the compounds that can be produced individually by the metabolic network.

 community_analysis
 ------------------